simonheimlicher/heimlicher.com/content/transformation/okrs-vs-performance-management/index.md

 toc: true
 ---

-While the performance review process appears to serve a similar purpose as Objectives and Key Results (OKRs), its role differs fundamentally.
+While the performance management process appears to serve a similar purpose as Objectives and Key Results (OKRs), its role differs fundamentally.

 OKRs (Objectives and Key Results) are a simple tool to *create alignment and engagement around measurable goals* and one of the keys to successful implementation of OKRs is to *separate OKRs from compensation and promotions.* Rick Klau, then an executive at Google, is cited in [John Doerr](https://www.whatmatters.com/)'s book: